Honda Elevate And City Prices Hiked By Up To Rs 58,000 | CarDekho.com

 The sedan’s special Elegant Edition has also been included in the price increment.

-Although Honda has only hiked prices of the Elevate SUV and City sedan for now, it could initiate a price increment for the remaining models as well.
-Stay tuned to CarDekho for more updates on such price hikes.
+Although Honda has only hiked the prices of the Elevate SUV and City sedan for now, it could initiate a price increment for the remaining models as well.
+So stay tuned to CarDekho for more updates on such price hikes.

 All prices ex-showroom Delhi